justinwoo/my-blog-posts/archive/2018/2018-05-11-parsing-type-level-strings-to-extract-types.md

         = parseURL (SProxy :: SProxy "/hello/{name:String}/{age:Int}")
 ```

 Well, this works!
-But let's dig into why it works.
+But let's dig into how it works.

 ## Revisiting ParseURLImpl